rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.md

 ###**f.
 Set Assignee and Product for each Mailbox**

-You have the option to configure mailbox folders to be parsed and select a product and assignee for each mailbox.
+You have the option to configure the mailbox folders to be parsed and select a product and assignee for each mailbox.

 ####**i.
 Select Folder**